Introduction to QCD: Hard Processes

 The color factor, $N_C$, is valid for the leading-color contribution, regardless of whether the $i$ and $k$ partons are quarks or gluons.
 At subleading color, an additional soft-eikonal factor identical to the one above but with a color factor proportional to $-1/N_C$ arises for each $q\bar{q}$ pair combination.
 This, e.g., modifies the effective color factor for $q\bar{q}\to qg\bar{q}$ from $N_C$ to $N_C(1-1/N_C) = 2C_F$, in agreement with the color factor for quarks being $C_F$ rather than $C_A$.

 Similarly, amplitudes also factorize in the \emph{collinear limit} (partons $i$ and $j$ parallel, so $s_{ij}\to 0$), in which the eikonal factor above is replaced by the famous Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) splitting kernels~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}, which were already mentioned in \secRef{sec:pdfs}, in the context of PDF evolution.
-They are also the basis of conventional parton-shower models, such as those in \Py~\cite{Sjostrand:2007gs}.
-We return to parton showers in \secRef{sec:parton-showers}.
+They are also the basis of conventional parton-shower models, to which we return in \secRef{sec:parton-showers}.

 Essentially, what antenna functions, CS dipoles, and the like, all do, is to combine the soft (eikonal) and collinear (Altarelli-Parisi) limits into one universal set of functions that achieve the correct limiting behavior for \emph{both} soft and collinear radiation.
 To give an explicit example, the \emph{antenna function} for gluon emission from a color-connected $q\bar{q}$ pair can be derived from the matrix elements squared for the process $Z^0 \to q\bar{q} \to qg\bar{q}$~\cite{Gustafson:1987rq}, where we have neglected mass corrections (see~\cite{GehrmannDeRidder:2009fz,GehrmannDeRidder:2011dm} for massive expressions) and we recognize the universal eikonal soft factor from \eqRef{eq:eikonal} in the first term.
 The two additional terms are less singular, and are required to obtain the correct collinear (Altarelli-Parisi) limits as $s_{ij}\to 0$ or $s_{jk} \to 0$.